spik-bialtaakid/spikproject/Machine_Learning/Readme.md

 ### Object detection library
 Maybe you can install the object detection from pip its not recommended because there a huge gap beetwen the pip version which the TF object detection API used.

-first thing you need to Set up the path tree like this.
+first thing you need to create the root folder.
+Then download or clone the [TF objet detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md).
+After that you will have your path tree like this.

 ```sh
 TensorFlow/